 Once again, this is something I've been saying for a long time, and I'm so glad to hear someone come out and say it too.
 Millennials aren't buying cars because they're obsessed with smartphones, they aren't buying cars because cars are more expensive than ever while average household incomes have declined or stayed stagnant since the 1970s.
 You're preaching to the choir, brother.
 Car companies don't understand why young people don't want to get loaded down with debt over a car that could cost more than they make in a year.

-(At the same time, I have to wonder which car Mosher wants — a cheaper one or one that drives itself, because it's unlikely to have both.)
+(At the same time, I have to wonder which car Mosher wants — a cheaper one or one that drives itself, because it's unlikely to be both.)

 And yes, I get that many Millennials want to live in walkable cities with good public transportation.
 I live in Washington D.C., so I do the same thing (insert joke about the Metro being "good public transportation" here.)
 But what happens when you want to leave that city for some reason?
 That's when you need a car.